 To return an item that is checked out to you when the circulation desk is closed, please use the library returns drop box located near the library entrance.
 Any items from Course Reserves or equipment such as chargers that are checked out within 4 hours of the circulation desk closing are due at opening the next morning.
 Items left in the drop box overnight will be checked in upon opening.

-Do not remove library materials when the circulation desk is closed.
+Do not remove library materials without checking them out.
+When the circulation desk is closed you may check out library materials using the self-checkout machine in the 2nd floor print/copy room (L215).
 It is a violation of the honor code when a student knowingly “steals, destroys or defaces any library materials or, in contravention of library rules, removes from general circulation and accessibility any library materials with the purpose of depriving others the use of that material.”
 Honor Code Sec.
 2(a)